rchillyard/TableParser/README.md

 These give detailed descriptions of each stage of the process.

 Take a look also at the _Main_ object in the  _Crime.scala_ module (it's under the _test_ directory).
+The model is relatively simple, but not too simple.
+There are 12 columns in total, but five have been grouped into _CrimeLocation_, with the remaining seven at the top level, i.e., in _Crime_.
+The members _CrimeID_ and _CrimeLocation_ are optional.

 Another way to see how it works is to look at this application _Pairings_ which takes a CSV file, parses it, transforms the data, and outputs a JSON file.